 It is also a perfect place for a proposal, if you want to really switch the romance up a notch!

-No matter your age or travel style, I believe a morning in the Borghese Gardens are going to be a Rome highlight.
+No matter your age or travel style, a morning in the Borghese Gardens is likely going to be a Rome highlight.

-This is our guide to the best things to do in the Borghese Gardens and our guide for visiting.
-By the end of this article, we are sure you will agree it is one of Rome’s best park and an unmissable attraction.
+This is my guide to the best things to do in the Borghese Gardens and our guide for visiting.
+By the end of this article, we are sure you will agree it is one of Rome’s best parks and an unmissable attraction.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission.

-Villa Borghese: where it is and how to get there
+Villa Borghese Gardens: where it is and how to get there

 Villa Borghese is a large park right in the heart of Rome.